ndachel/nomad_test/README.md

-Atlas Integration - Is Fun
+Atlas Integration - Is Almost Fun
 =================
 Up until this point, we have been running Terraform locally.
 This is great for a single developer, but tends to break down in large teams.
 Instead, it is